Devang-Solanki/cyclic.sh-collaborator/README.md

   <br>
 </h1>

-This project sets up a straightforward HTTP server using Node.js, redirecting all incoming requests to a Discord channel.
-It is an alternative to tools like Burp Suite Collaborator, forwarding requests to a Discord channel using cyclic.sh.
+## Cyclops
+Cyclos is a free alternative to Burp Suite Collaborator.
+It sets up a basic web server using Node.js.
+Any requests sent to this web server are forwarded to a Discord channel.
+Cyclos can be used to test for vulnerabilities like SSRF or blind XSS.
+Once set up, Cyclos will keep running to requests without needing any further configuration.
+The setup only needs to be done once.

 #### ✨ Features
 - HTTP Server: Listens for incoming HTTPS requests.
 (The current setup doesn't function with HTTP requests.
 If anyone knows how to address this issue, please create a ticket or issue for further discussion and resolution.)